Justice in Judgment: Unveiling (Hidden) Bias in LLM-assisted Peer Reviews: Method

 The LLM generates recommendations by sampling from the conditional distribution defined in~\equationautorefname~\ref{eq:llm_review}.
 Without loss of generality, we assess the internal confidence and bias of LLMs in both deterministic and probabilistic settings, referred to as the \emph{hard} and \emph{soft} ratings, respectively.

-\textbf{Hard rating} captures the model's most confident prediction and produces an integer rating through greedy decoding of the most probable output: \textbf{Soft rating} captures the uncertainty in the rating by fixing greedily generated comments and computing the expected rating on the model's output distribution.
+\paragraph{Hard rating} captures the model's most confident prediction and produces an integer rating through greedy decoding of the most probable output: \paragraph{Soft rating} captures the uncertainty in the rating by fixing greedy comments and computing the expected rating on the model's output distribution.

 where $ \vr_i \in [1, 10] $ represents possible integer ratings.
 We round the rating to two decimal places for consistency, resembling the common evaluation protocols in top-tier venues.